infincek/gatsby-site/data/about/the-principal/index.md

 **Education Summary**

-* Ph.D in Quality Engineering & Management form IISc Bangalore
+* Ph.D in Quality Engineering & Management from IISc Bangalore
 * M.Tech in Production Engineering from PSG College of Technology, Coimbatore
 * B.Tech in Mechanical Engineering from M A College of Engineering, Kothamangalam